WCAA Walker Firewise

 As property owners, we must do our part to regain a healthier forest which will reduce the intensity of a wildland fire and reduce the likelyhood of a new full-scale bark beetle attact exacerbated by the current drought.

-2024/25 Title III Grant
+2025/26 Title III Grant

-CURRENT ACTIVE GRANT
+CURRENT ACTIVE MITIGATION GRANT

 HFI 23-353

 On July 29, 2024, Walker Community Action Alliance (WCAA) received notification that it received a reimbusable grant of $162,528.00 to treat 70.64 acres within our community.
+Due to one large property owner withdrawing from the program, WCAA Firewise reduced our obligation by giving up 20 acres to another community.
+Our new goal is to treat 50.64 acres.
 This is a reimbursable grant with cap of $2,300.80 per acre treated.

 HFI 23-353 GRANT RULES